Maxtermax/hermes-io-docs/docs/api/advanced/Example.md

 ### store

-Let's begin by generating an instance of the Store class and pass the required arguments.
+Let's generate an instance of the Store class.

 <iframe
   width="1000px"